-How can you tell when a surfer has right of way over another wave rider?
-What is priority in surfing?
+How can you tell when a surfer has the right of way over another wave rider?
+What is a priority in surfing?

 Surfing is the sport of catching waves before they break.
 As a result, surfers need to position themselves in the lineup so that they can catch the rollers in the right spot, i.e., where they start to break.

 Every wave breaks to the right or left, and like in any civilized street system, there are rules for each player.
 However, the ocean has no police power or ticketing systems.

 In surfing, we like to call it "surf etiquette."
 It's an informal code of conduct.

 But wave priorities are more than gentleman's rules - priorities prevent crashes, injuries, and damaged surfboards.

 Paddling into the path of a surfer who waited for his dream run and is riding the wave down the line at full speed is extremely dangerous and rude.